despinamp/Weather-App/README.md

 # Weather-App
-Simple weather app showing weather information for locations of your choice using Visual Crossing API.
+Simple weather app showing weather information for locations of your choice using Visual Crossing Weather API.

 Added functionality to toggle between Celsius and Farenheit degrees.